ChanchalBawara/Titanic-Survival-Prediction/README.md

 # Titanic Survival Prediction - Flask Version

 This Flask application predicts the likelihood of survival for Titanic passengers based on input details.
-It is a Flask adaptation of the original Django project.

 ## Table of Contents
   - [Installation](#installation)